Two RV Gypsies: Full-Time RVers

 The breath-taking views of the great peaks of the southern Appalachians from Grandfather Mountain's Linville Peak.
 From the heights of Grandfather Mountain, the skyline of five surrounding counties can be seen.

-a bit of the curvy road can be seen in the below photo
+Below: A bit of the curvy road can be seen in the below photos

-The two RV Gypsies start climbing higher up Grandfather Mountain.
-They pause at the top of this area for photos.
+Below: The two RV Gypsies climbed higher up Grandfather Mountain.
+They paused at the top of this area for photos.

 Karen Duquette on Grandfather Mountain